lovetuzitong/MultiImageSelector/README.md

 ###Change Log

+* 2016-5-18
+    1. Added.
+Convenient way to call image selector.
+See `Step 2`
+    2. Fixed.
+Some NPE.

 * 2016-1-19
     1. Fixed. cannot load some 0-size image
     2. Added.
 When take a new photo, notify media scanner